Laccospadix

-Laccospadix is a monotypic plant genus in the palm family which is endemic to Queensland, Australia.
-The sole described species is Laccospadix australasicus, commonly called Atherton palm or Queensland kentia.
-The two Greek words from which it is named translate to "reservoir" and "spadix".
+Laccospadix is a monotypic genus—i.e. a genus that contains only one species—in the palm family Arecaceae.
+The sole described species is Laccospadix australasicus, commonly called Atherton palm or mountain mist palm, which is endemic to Queensland, Australia.

 Description

-Laccospadix australasicus may be solitary or clustering, in the former the trunks will grow to around 10 cm in width while clustering plants are closer to 5 cm wide.
+Laccospadix australasicus is a small feather-leaved palm that may be solitary or clustering, in the former the trunks will grow to around 10 cm diameter while clustering plants are closer to 5 cm.
 The trunks may be dark green to almost black at the base, lightening with age, and conspicuously ringed by leaf scars.
-Lone trunks will reach 7 m in height while the suckering varieties grow to 3.5 m.
-The leaves are pinnate, emerging erect with a slight arch, to 2 m on 1 m or less petioles; the petioles and rachises are usually covered in scales.
-The new foliage is often red to bronze, a feature more common in solitary individuals.
+They will reach up to 8 m in height while the suckering varieties grow to about 3.5 m.
+They have six to eight pinnate leaves emerging erect with a slight arch, reaching up to 2.5 m long.
+The leaflets are long and narrow with pointed tips, glossy green above and paler underneath, and they reach up to 40 cm long by 4 cm wide.

-The inflorescence is a long, unbranched spike, emerging within the leaf crown, to a meter long, carrying male and female flowers, both with three sepals and three longer petals.
-Laccospadix fruit is slightly ovoid, one-seeded and bright red, with a smooth epicarp and a thin fleshy mesocarp.
+The inflorescence is an unbranched spike up to 2 m long, emerging from within the leaf crown.
+It carries both (functionally female) and (functionally male) flowers, both with three petals and three sepals.
+The fruit is a red, slightly ovoid drupe about 16 mm long and 8 mm wide.
+It has a smooth epicarp and a thin fleshy mesocarp and contains a single yellowish seed about 12 mm long.

 Distribution and habitat

-Found in Queensland, Australia at elevations of 800–1400 m in humid rain forest, they grow on mountains and plateau where they receive little light.
+It is found in eastern Queensland between Cooktown and Townsville, at altitudes from 100 to 1600 m.
+It inhabits mountain rainforest, where it grows as an understory plant, most often on granite-based soils.